aws-samples/amazon-redshift-data-warehouse-migration/README.md

 ## Data Warehouse Migration to Amazon Redshift

-In few hours, quickly learn how to effectively migrate oracle data warehouse workload to Amazon Redshift using AWS Schema Conversion Tool (SCT) and SCT data extractors.
-The lab will help them to use advance features of SCT like Virtual Partition while migrating the data warehouse to Amazon Redshift.
+In few hours, quickly learn how to effectively migrate an existing oracle data warehouse workload to Amazon Redshift using AWS Schema Conversion Tool (SCT) and SCT data extractors.
+In this session, we will demonstrate the detailed  approach and embrace some of the advance features and best practices around various AWS services like AWS Schema Conversion Tool (SCT) ,  SCT data extractors agents  and Amazon Redshift.

 ## License Summary